prmr/DesignBook/solutions/s-chapter4.md

 See a sample solution here [Card5.java](../solutions-code/chapter4/Card5.java).
 As usual small variations are possible.

+## Exercise 9

+A sample solution for this exercise can already be found in the book [code](../chapter-code/chapter4/Card.java).
+Try modifying it to use a `Map` to store the flyweights.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>